robusta-dev/kubernetes-demos/README.md

 Here are YAMLs to practice Kubernetes troubleshooting.
 Each example contains a different error or troubleshooting scenario.

-These files can be used to evaluate [Robusta.dev](https://home.robusta.dev/) and other Kubernetes observability platforms.
+These files can be used to evaluate [Robusta.dev](https://home.robusta.dev/) and other observability platforms.

 # Crashing Pod Demo